 The Advisory Committee on Antimicrobial Prescribing, Resistance and Healthcare Associated Infection (APRHAI) recommends the Start smart − then focus approach.
 This advises that, if immediate antibiotic treatment is necessary, the clinical diagnosis and continuing need for antibiotics should be reviewed within 48 to 72 hours.
 A study of Start smart − then focus, which was discussed in NICE's eyes on evidence article on implementation of antibiotic prescribing guidance, concluded that most hospital antibiotic policies in England 'start smart' by recommending broad-spectrum antibiotics for empirical therapy in severe infections.
 However, fewer hospital antibiotic policies 'focus' by reviewing the ongoing need for antibiotics after a couple of days, as recommended.

-Fluoroquinolone antibiotics should be avoided when treating infections in people who have previously experienced serious adverse events with fluoroquinolones.
-They should be used with caution especially in people who are at higher risk of tendon injury caused by fluoroquinolone and quinolone antibiotics, such as older people, or people with kidney problems or who have had an organ transplantation or those who are having treatment with a systemic corticosteroid.
+Fluoroquinolone antibiotics should be avoided when treating infections in people who have previously experienced serious adverse events with fluoroquinolone or quinolone antibiotics.
+They should be used with caution especially in people who are at higher risk of tendon injury, such as people older than 60 years, or people with kidney problems or who have had an organ transplantation.
+Using a fluoroquinolone together with a corticosteroid should be avoided because the risk of fluoroquinolone-induced tendinitis and tendon rupture may be exacerbated.
 Prescribing information for healthcare professionals and information for patients will be updated accordingly.

 Addressing healthcare-associated C. difficile infection remains a key issue on which NHS organisations have been mandated to implement national guidance.
 PHE guidance on the management and treatment of C. difficile infection recommends a suitable approach.
 This guideline is currently being updated.
 NICE's medicines evidence commentary on comparative efficacy of antibiotics for C. difficile infection discusses a systematic review and meta-analysis considering the efficacy of antibiotics for adults with this infection.